DS4PS/course-asu-paf-586-summer-2019/lab-04-feature-engineering.md

 There are ten professions used in the example:

-* Chef
+1. Chef
-* Doctor
+1. Doctor
-* Engineer
+1. Engineer
-* Farmer
+1. Farmer
-* Firefighter
+1. Firefighter
-* Judge
+1. Judge
-* Mechanic
+1. Mechanic
-* Pilot
+1. Pilot
-* Police
+1. Police
-* Waiter
+1. Waiter

 > *This dataset is split into 9000 (900 pictures for each profession) pictures to train the artificial intelligence model and 2000 (200 pictures for each profession) pictures to test the performance of the artificial intelligence model as it is training.
 IdenProf has been properly arranged and made ready for training your artificial intelligence model to recognize professionals by their mode of dressing.
 For reference purposes, if you are using your own image dataset, you must collect at least 500 pictures for each object or scene you want your artificial intelligence model to recognize.*

-Suggest three features of uniforms that might be used to classify images from these professions.
-In this case, also include a rule statement about how you predict the feature to be used.
+**For the lab**, suggest three features of uniforms that might be used to classify images from these professions.
+In this case, also include a rule statement about how the feature maps to specific professions.

 For example:

-* If the uniform has stripes on the arms, the individual will be a figherfighter or a pilot.
+**Rule:** If the uniform has stripes on the arms, **Prediction** the individual will be either a figherfighter or a pilot.

+Some more examples:

 * If the uniform includes a skirt the individual is not a farmer, mechanic, or chef (on the job).
 * If the uniform is mostly black, the individual will be a judge, pilot, or police officer.
 * If the uniform is mostly white, the individual will be a chef or a doctor.